 Generali committed to empowering refugees to set up 500 new businesses, providing entrepreneurs with skills training, business coaching and start-up funding.Europe

-The Tent Partnership for Refugees is a coalition of more than 80 companies that have made measurable commitments to support refugees around the world.
+The Tent Partnership for Refugees is a coalition of more than 100 companies making efforts to support refugees around the world.

 The Tent Partnership, which incorporated the private sector commitments announced in response to President Obama’s 2016 Call to Action, serves as a platform for companies to share information and best practices, increase private sector coordination, and forge innovative solutions to deliver greater impact in response to the global refugee crisis.